Patrick Cruz

-Patrick dos Santos Cruz (born 1 April 1993) is a Brazilian professional footballer who played as a forward.
+Patrick dos Santos Cruz (born 1 April 1993) is a Brazilian professional footballer who played as a forward for Championship club Kendal Tornado.

 Club career

 Early career

 Cruz began his career at São Paulo, and in 2014, he went to court against the club due to irregularities in his contract.
-Born in Minas Gerais, Cruz came through the youth academy at União Barbarense and impressed from an early age.
-Cruz was spotted by talent scouts who took him to the state capital where he subsequently joined São Paulo FC in 2011 at the age of 14.
+Born in Uberaba, Minas Gerais, Cruz came through the youth academy at União Barbarense and impressed from an early age.
+Cruz was spotted by talent scouts who took him to the state capital where he subsequently joined São Paulo in 2011 at the age of 14.
+Cruz was part of the champion squad of the 2010 Copa São Paulo de Futebol Júnior, alongside Casemiro and Lucas Moura.

-Flamengo

-He made his professional debut on 28 August 2013, in the second leg of the first stage of the Copa Sudamericana.
-He played the full 90 minutes of the goalless draw with Clube Atlético Paranaense at the Arena da Baixada.
-His domestic debut came on 13 March 2014, in the final eight minutes of a 5–0 home win over Mirassol Futebol Clube in the Campeonato Paulista.
-That year, he also made 11 substitute appearances for the team in the Campeonato Brasileiro Série A.

 Corinthians

 Initially, Cruz joined Corinthians after a contractual dispute with his former club Flamengo with Cruz's agent claiming that the club had not paid salaries as promised.
 That year, he also made 8 substitute appearances for the team in the Campeonato Brasileiro Série A.